coder/coder/docs/admin/healthcheck.md

 [access URL](./configure.md#access-url).

 Coder will periodically send a GET request to `${CODER_ACCESS_URL}/healthz` and validate that the response is `200 OK`.
+The expected response body is also the string `OK`.

 If there is an issue, you may see one of the following errors reported: